LUDGONIOUS

 Picture

-Doog: "Welcome to another episode of LIU Atlas.
+Doog: “Welcome to another episode of LIU Atlas.
 I'm your host, Terrance "Doog" McDoogal.
-Today, we are here on the planet Vastitas.
-Vastitas is classified as a moderately hot desert planet.
-Vastitas receives less than one inch of precipitation a solar cycle and has no native vegetation."
+Today, we are here on the planet Ebrius.
+Ebrius is classified as a Forest World, and it is home to a planet wide forest.
+Forest Worlds, like Ebrius, are harvested every several years for their precious lumber."

 Picture